Rogers Pass in Glacier National Park is a mecca for backcountry skiing and boarding.

 Golden is located close to Rogers Pass, famous for its incredible ski touring terrain and annual snowfall in excess of 10 metres, making Golden the perfect destination for the serious skier.

-November 2020 Update - The Winter Permit System goes into effect in mid to late November annually.
-Plan ahead this winter – Parks Canada recently released the updates to the 2020-2021 Winter Permit System online, it is especially important this winter to know the system and to get your permit in advance!
+November 2021 Update - The Winter Permit System is now in effect.
+Plan ahead this winter – Parks Canada recently released the updates to the 2021-2022 Winter Permit System online, it is especially important this winter to know the system and to get your permit in advance!
 We encourage all users to obtain Annual Winter Permits this year as, due to COVID-19 health and safety measures, visitor services in Rogers Pass may be limited.

 Changes to Winter Permit System areas

 In the 2019/2020 season, the Winter Restricted Areas were combined.
 Learn more about these changes.

 Parks Canada's Winter Permit System is in effect to manage winter backcountry access so that it doesn’t conflict with the highway avalanche control program.
 You are responsible for your own safety in the backcountry.
 Anyone travelling into the backcountry must have avalanche training and appropriate safety equipment.
 It is critical that anyone venturing into the backcountry in Rogers Pass be aware of and comply with the area’s Winter Permit System, for your safety and everyone else playing or travelling through the pass.

 What is the Winter Permit System?

 All of the mountain slopes that face the Trans-Canada Highway and railway corridor are part of the Winter Permit System.
 Much of this popular ski touring terrain may be closed daily for explosive avalanche control.
 You need to know where you can ski and ride to be safe from artillery fire.

 The Winter Permit System divides Glacier National Park into three areas: